mangodb203/SE-Project-Recipe-Recommender/README.md

 ## Getting Started for AWS

-Please use the link below to access the application hosted on AWS EC2 instance
+Please use the link below to access the application hosted on AWS EC2 instance We have done continuous integration with the help of Jenkins

 http://ec2-3-238-67-17.compute-1.amazonaws.com:3000/